decode-data/decode-data.github.io/docs/index.md

 Historically this has meant that transforming this data required painful hand-crafting of queries with a verbose, unintuitive and uncommon query syntax, slowing down subsequent data-related activities.

-Google-managed inbound data transfers also do not arrive at a consistent time every day, which can be challenging to control for efficiently and reliably.
+Many Google-managed inbound data transfers also do not arrive at a consistent time every day, which can be challenging to control for efficiently and reliably.

 ## How do they work?
 Decoder installation starts with a profiling stage, to understand the structure, contents and data types of the inbound data, especially the complex (i.e. nested) columns.
 Based on this profile, decoders deploy a bespoke set of resources which simplify the inbound data structure, augment the inbound data and automate the curation of downstream data assets (typically date-partitioned tables).